 Use these tools:

-- Facebook Creator Studio: Track views, unlock performance bonus, manage monetization tabs
+- Facebook Creator Studio: Track video views, unlock performance bonus opportunities, manage monetization tabs, and analyze digital asset monetization trends.

-- Bitly: Shorten and track traffic to affiliate networks or landing pages
+- Bitly: Shorten and track clicks to affiliate networks, landing pages, or audience monetization forms for campaigns.

 Bottom Funnel: Monetize and Earn